Why Listing Early in the Week Helps Sellers

 • answer early questions

-• fix small friction points fast (access, instructions, clarifications)
+• fix small friction points fast, such as access or instructions

 • head into the weekend with a smoother process

-3) You avoid the scheduling pile-up (and missed showings)
+3) You avoid the scheduling pile-up and avoid missed buyer showings

 When a home is priced right and marketed well, weekends can get busy.